Restore Unity Catalog objects to recover from deletion, corruption, or to create out-of-place copies for validation.

 To overwrite data on the destination metastore, select the Unconditionally overwrite if it already exists check box.

-Selecting this option deletes existing catalogs and tables, and then recreates them from the backup.
-If a catalog is shared, the same action applies to all workspaces where the catalog is shared.
+Selecting this option deletes existing tables in the catalogs before restoring them from the backup.
+If a catalog is shared, the same action applies to all workspaces which are mapped to such catalogs.

 -